palmada/brewmoth/README.md

 # Brewmoth

 ## The gist
-Brewmoth is a project to convert a Raspberry Pi into a general tool to assis with home-brewing, but can also be used more generally for temperature logging and control.
+Brewmoth is a project to convert a Raspberry Pi into a general tool to assist with home-brewing, but can also be used more generally for temperature logging and control.

 ## Background